tchalauxclergue/fingR/README.md

 # Overview

-The `fingR` is a comprehensive package designed to support Sediment Source Fingerprinting studies.It provides essential tools including: dataset characterisation, tracer selection from analysed properties using the three-step method, modelling of source contributions using the Bayesian Mixing Model (BMM), and evaluation of model predictions using
+The `fingR` is a comprehensive package designed to support Sediment Source Fingerprinting studies.
+It provides essential tools including: dataset characterisation, tracer selection from analysed properties using the three-step method, modelling of source contributions using the Bayesian Mixing Model (BMM), and evaluation of model predictions using